VigneshVSV/hololinked/README.md

 ### Usage

 `hololinked` is compatible with the [Web of Things](https://www.w3.org/WoT/) recommended pattern for developing hardware/instrumentation control software.
 Each device or thing can be controlled systematically when their design in software is segregated into properties, actions and events.
-In object oriented terms:
+In object oriented terms for data acquisition:
 - properties are validated get-set attributes of the class which may be used be used to model device settings, hold captured/computed data etc.
 - actions are methods which issue commands to the device or run arbitrary python logic.
 - events can asynchronously communicate/push data to a client, like alarm messages, streaming captured data etc.